 Which sporting events have been affected following the death of the Queen?

+Many fixtures and competitions were cancelled due to a period of national mourning.

+Sport’s governing bodies continue to review their fixture schedules following the announcement that the Queen’s funeral will take place on September 19.

-Here, the PA news agency looks at matches and events which have been affected by the news.
+Here, the PA news agency looks at matches and events which have been affected by Her Majesty’s death.

 Football

-All Premier League and English Football League games this weekend have been postponed as a mark of respect.
+All Premier League and English Football League matches this weekend were postponed as a mark of respect.

-All games in the Women’s Super League, Women’s Championship and Women’s FA Cup have also been postponed this weekend.
+All games in the Women’s Super League, Women’s Championship and Women’s FA Cup were also postponed this weekend.

-The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland is also off.
+The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales was also off.

 Cricket

+Cricket resumed on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.

-Friday’s play between England and South Africa men at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place.
+Play between England and South Africa at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place on Friday.

 Rugby Union

-Northampton announced the postponement of their Premiership Rugby Cup clash against Saracens scheduled for Thursday evening.
+Both games in the opening round of Gallagher Premiership fixtures on Friday night were postponed and played on Saturday alongside two other matches, while two games – Gloucester v Wasps and Sale v Northampton – are scheduled for Sunday.
+All senior rugby union in Wales this weekend did not take place.

-The Scottish Rugby Union postponed all domestic competitive games this weekend as a mark of respect and the women’s summer Test international between Scotland and Spain on Sunday is also off.
+The Scottish Rugby Union postponed all domestic competitive games this weekend and the women’s summer Test international between Scotland and Spain on Sunday is also off.

 Rugby League

+A Super League statement read: “Following the announcement by Buckingham Palace that the funeral of Her Majesty Queen Elizabeth II will take place on Monday September 19, Super League can confirm that the Betfred Super League play-off semi-finals, scheduled for Friday 16 and Saturday 17 September, will proceed as arranged.

+“As a mark of respect to Her Majesty Queen Elizabeth II, the Betfred Super League Awards, which was scheduled to take place at Headingley Stadium on the evening of Monday September 19 will now take place at the same venue on Tuesday September 20.”

-The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, but the first Super League elimination play-off between Catalans Dragons and Leeds will go ahead as it is taking place in Perpignan, France.
+The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams.

-The PA news agency understands Saturday’s Super League play-off between Huddersfield and Salford will go ahead as planned.

 Golf

-Play was suspended for the day at the BMW PGA Championship on Thursday and there was no play on Friday.
+Play at the BMW PGA Championship restarted as a 54-hole event on Saturday morning, having been suspended on Thursday and cancelled on Friday.

-Sunday’s Italian Grand Prix will go ahead as scheduled with a minute’s silence planned before practice on Friday and another expected before the race.
+Sunday’s Italian Grand Prix will go ahead as scheduled with a minute’s silence planned before the race.

 Horse racing

-The final day of the Cazoo St Leger Festival at Doncaster has been switched to Sunday after the British Horseracing Authority announced the cancellation of Saturday’s fixtures as “an ongoing mark of respect”.
+The final day of the Cazoo St Leger Festival at Doncaster on Saturday was switched to Sunday.

 Racing at Southwell and Chelmsford on Thursday evening was abandoned.
 The BHA also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – were cancelled.